cudmore/cudmore.github.io/_posts/2017-11-22-raspian-stretch.md

 Insert an SD card and use `DiskUtil` to format it as Fat32.
 In OSX Sierra this is DiskUtil - Erase - Format as 'MS-DOS (FAT)'.

-Use DiskUtil to 'unmount' the SD card (don't eject, you need to unmount)

 Find the location of your SD card

 ```